Natural farming: No-till

 Fukuoka advocated avoiding any change in the natural landscape.
 This idea differs significantly from some recent permaculture practice that focuses on permaculture design, which may involve the change in landscape.
 For example, Sepp Holzer, an Austrian permaculture farmer, advocates the creation of terraces on slopes to control soil erosion.
 Fukuoka avoided the creation of terraces in his farm, even though terraces were common in China and Japan in his time.
 Instead, he prevented soil erosion by simply growing trees and shrubs on slopes.

 Other forms of natural farming

 Although the term "natural farming" came into common use in the English language during the 1980s with the translation of the book One Straw Revolution, the natural farming mindset itself has a long history throughout the world, spanning from historical Native American practices to modern day urban farms.

 Some variants, and their particularities include:

 Fertility farming

 In 1951, Newman Turner advocated the practice of "fertility farming", a system featuring the use of a cover crop, no tillage, no chemical fertilizers, no pesticides, no weeding and no composting.
 Although Turner was a commercial farmer and did not practice random seeding of seed balls, his "fertility farming" principles share similarities with Fukuoka's system of natural farming.
-Turner also advocate a "natural method" of animal husbandry.
+Turner also advocated a "natural method" of animal husbandry.